UPC Barcode – Basic Overview

 Retailers and online marketplaces, such as Amazon, Wal-Mart, Macy’s, Kroger, Target and many others, require suppliers have a GS1 Company Prefix issued to them, in order to do business with them.
 The UPC barcode GS1 Company Prefix provides assurances to retailers of the legitimacy of the UPC barcode data.
 As part of the onboarding processes for new suppliers, retailers (and Amazon) validate a brand’s provided UPC barcode data against the GS1 data registry.
 In addition, the GS1 Company Prefix is also used for case markings and even coupons.
 If you do not yet have a licensed Company Prefix, please CLICK HERE to get started..

-Our certified Standards and Barcode Professionals assist and educate thousands of companies each year with item identification and will ensure your UPC barcodes are properly assigned, created, and registered in global product databases.
+Since the early beginnings of UPC identification, we have been the leading authority on creating barcodes with a GS1 (UPC) Company Prefix.
+Our certified Standards and Barcode Professionals assist and educate thousands of companies each year with item identification and will ensure your UPC barcodes are properly assigned, created, and registered correctly in global databases.
 For additional information, click here.

 Frequently Asked Questions